-LUI's debt-to-equity ratio is 1.03 in 2016, compared to 1.09 in 2015.
-LUI's debt-to-equity ratio continues to decrease as regular payments are being made to pay down the financing needed for capital investments.
+LUI's debt-to-equity ratio is 1.07 in 2017, compared to 1.03 in 2016.
+LUI's debt-to-equity ratio is consistent with prior years and increased slightly as a result of the fluctuations in accounts payable.